jspillers/simple_service/README.md

 result.value #=> {something: 'went wrong'}
 ```

-If you would like your service to process an enumerable you can override `#call`
+If you would like your service to process an enumerable you can override `.call`
 on your service object.
 Invoking `#super` in your definition and passing along
 the appropriate arguments will allow your command chain to proceed as normal, but
 called multiple times via a loop.
 The Result object returned from each call to `#super`